 We all love and use Vlookup Function very much.
 It is a great way to find and fetch values from big lists easily.
 But Vlookup has a big limitation, it can only search values from left to right.
 What if the value you are looking for is located on the left side of your lookup value?
 Index-Match Combination is here for that.

-If the value you are looking for is at left side, you need to rearrage whole columns which sometimes contains 10.000’s of rows.
-Doing this demands alot of time an patience.
+If the value you are looking for is at left side, you need to rearrange whole columns which sometimes contains 10.000’s of rows.
+Doing this demands a lot of time and patience.
 But with Index-Match Combination you can fetch values from right to left without moving columns and stuff.

 Index function fetches a value from array with a specified position.
 Syntax for Index function is:

 You can inspect the example below.
 Formula “=INDEX(B2:B301;5)” fetches 5th value from name array, which is “Anderson King”.

 Match function fetches the position of an item in a list that matches a certain condition.
 Syntax for match function is:

 You can inspect the example below.
 Formula “=MATCH(“dexter sky”;B:B;0)” fetches the position of Dexter Sky in name array, which is “7”.

 Now that we know how to use both Index Function and Match Function, we can combine them together and make advanced searches.
 Here is the syntax for Index-Match Combination: